-Dakota has completed two phases of drilling, and is currently half-way through phase three, having drilled over 13,000m of RC and diamond since exploration at Sepeda began in mid-2016.
+Dakota has completed two phases of drilling, and is currently well advanced in phase three, having drilled over 13,000m of RC and diamond since exploration began at Sepeda in mid-2016.
 The current programme has multiple objectives:

 - 1. to grow and upgrade the current maiden Mineral Resource at Sepeda; - 2. to provide a 300kg sample for metallurgical test work to be used in a feasibility study; and - 3. to collect geotechnical data for feasibility studies.